mpast/mobileAudit/README.md

 Once the application has launched, you can test the application by navigating to: http://localhost:8888/ to access the dashboard.

 ![Dashboard](app/static/dashboard.png)

+Also, there is a TLS version running in port 443, so you can test the application by navigating to: https://localhost/ to access the dashboard.

+For more information, see [TLS](#tls)

 In each of the scans, it would have the following information: